Large-$N$ $\mathbb{CP}^{N-1}$ sigma model on a Euclidean torus: uniqueness and stability of the vacuum: Abstract

 \section{Abstract}

 In this paper we examine analytically the large-$N$ gap equation and its solution for the $2D$ $\mathbb{CP}^{N-1}$ sigma model defined on a Euclidean spacetime torus of arbitrary shape and size ($L, \beta)$, $\beta$ being the inverse temperature.
-It is shown that the system has a unique homogeneous phase, with the $\mathbb{CP}^{N-1}$ fields $n_i$ acquiring a dynamically generated mass $\brc\lambda\ckt\ge\Lambda^2$ (analogous to the mass gap of $SU(N)$ Yang-Mills theory in $4D$), for any $\beta$ and $L$.
-We comment on several related topics discussed in the recent literature.
-One concerns the possibility, which we will exclude, of a ``Higgs-like'' - or deconfinement - phase at small $L$ and at zero temperature.
-Another topic involves ``soliton-like'' (inhomogeneous) solutions of the generalized gap equation.
-In both cases, a proper treatment of the zero modes is essential.
+We find that the system has a unique homogeneous phase, with the $\mathbb{CP}^{N-1}$ fields $n_i$ acquiring a dynamically generated mass $\brc\lambda\ckt\ge\Lambda^2$ (analogous to the mass gap of $SU(N)$ Yang-Mills theory in $4D$), for any $\beta$ and $L$.
+Several related topics in the recent literature are discussed.
+One concerns the possibility, which turns out to be excluded according to our analysis, of a ``Higgs-like'' - or deconfinement - phase at small $L$ and at zero temperature.
+Another topics involves ``soliton-like'' (inhomogeneous) solutions of the generalized gap equation, which we do not find.
 A related question concerns a possible instability of the standard $\mathbb{CP}^{N-1}$ vacuum on ${\mathbb{R}}^{2}$, which is shown not to occur.
+In all cases, the difference in the conclusions can be traced to the existence of certain zeromodes and their proper treatment.
 The $\mathbb{CP}^{N-1}$ model with twisted boundary conditions is also analyzed.
-The $\theta$ dependence, and different limits involving $N$, $\beta$ and $L$ are briefly discussed.
+The $\theta$ dependence and different limits involving $N$, $\beta$ and $L$ are briefly discussed.